alt-space-c/Valorant-Triggerbot/README.md

 #### FAQ
 Will I get banned using this?

-- Very unlikely as long as you run Unique.py
+- highly unlikely as long as you run Unique.py
 - (I have not been banned in over 4 months of using this)

 Why am I releasing this?

-- I coded another triggerbot in c++ which is faster and has more options lol
+- I use another triggerbot I coded in c++ which is faster and better lol